SpringerPE/cf-light-api/README.md

 A super lightweight API for CloudFoundry.
 Why?
 Well the CF API contains all sorts of relations making it very heavy to query.

-Having lots of api consumers for random scripts and dashboards makes it necessary to scale up the CF installation not to disrupt normal "cf cli operations".
+Having lots of API consumers for random scripts and dashboards makes it necessary to scale up the CF installation not to disrupt normal "cf cli operations".
-So, lets just cache all the data we want in Redis for 5 minutes and serve that.
-Wiie. \o/
+So, lets just cache all the data we want in Redis for 5 minutes and serve that. \o/

 This gem provides a single binary `cf_light_api`, which starts a small Sinatra app to serve the HTTP requests, and also starts a background worker via the Rufus Scheduler, which updates Redis with the data from CF every 5 minutes.